 - The area to the south is open

-- The Richat is inland but may have been connected to the Atlantic but now is completely landlocked (250 miles inland)
+- The Richat is inland but may have been connected to the Atlantic despite now being completely landlocked (250 miles inland)

-- The Richat is surrounded by a level plain and there is a rectangular plain nearby
+- The Richat is surrounded by a massive level plain to the south and there is a rectangular plain nearby

-- There are red, black and white stones in the region (mostly red and black)
+- There are red, black and white stones in the region) which natives still use to build houses

 - A well at the center of the Richat has freshwater, whereas other wells nearby oddly are saltwater